How to Insert a Euro Symbol in Excel & Google Sheets

 Insert Euro Sign as Symbol

 Another way to add a euro sign is to insert it from Symbols.
 In that case, you can only insert a symbol in one cell at a time, then copy the symbol to the rest of the cells in the range.
 (If you do this often, you might want to automate the insertion with a VBA loop.)

-If you just select a cell and insert a symbol, it will automatically add it at the end of a cell’s value (here, 70€).
-Since you are inserting a currency symbol and it has to be before a number, double-click the cell to position the cursor before a number.
+Note: If you just select a cell and insert a symbol, it’s automatically added to the end of that cell’s value (here, 70€).
+Since you are inserting a currency symbol, double-click the cell to position the cursor before a number.

-The final result is a euro symbol in cell C2, before the number.
-As you can see, when you insert a euro sign, Excel automatically recognizes the currency, and formats the cell as Currency.
+The result is a euro symbol in cell C2, before the number.
+As you can see, when you insert a euro sign, Excel automatically recognizes the currency, and formats the cell as currency.

-3. Now you can use the Format Painter to add a euro sign to the rest of the values in Column C.
+- Now you can use the format painter to add a euro sign to the rest of the values in Column C.